TOAST-DOCS/Compute-Instance/en/overview.md

 ### Image

 An image is a virtual disk that contains an operating system.
 NHN Cloud currently supports CentOS, Debian, Ubuntu, and Windows.
-For more details on the operating system versions we support, see [NHN Cloud Service](https://toast.com/service/compute/instance).
+For more details on the supported operating system versions, see [NHN Cloud Service](https://toast.com/service/compute/instance).

-All images are configured to be run optimally with an instance's virtual hardware and are safe to use as they have undergone security inspection by NHN Cloud.
+All images are configured to run optimally on an instance's virtual hardware and are safe to use as they have undergone security inspection by NHN Cloud.
 For more details on images, see [Image Overview](/Compute/Image/en/overview/).

 ### Flavor